Mamata alleges Shah trying to incite violence in Bengal | Politics

 Accusing Shah of pressuring police to ''engage in all forms of unethical acts'', she described the ongoing assembly elections in the state, as a bid ''to protect the respect of Bengal''.

-''This election is to stop people from turning Bengal into another Gjuarat,'' she said.

-Banerjee had earlier accused the central police forces of working at the behest of Shah following which the Election Commission show-caused her.
+Banerjee had earlier accused the central police forces of working at the behest of Shah following which the Election Commission of India (ECI) show-caused her.

+''This election is to stop people from turning Bengal into another Gujarat.
+This election is to protect the women, mothers and sisters of Bengal, to protect the youths of our land,'' she said.

+She charged the Union home minister with planning the attack on Girindra Nath Barman, the TMC nominee for the Mathabhanga seat in North Bengal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)